ZacharyHeras/chess-piece-object-detection/README.md

 source venv/bin/activate  # On Windows, use `venv\Scripts\activate.bat`
 pip install -r requirements.txt
 ```

-## Old Project Notice
-This project is older and is provided for reference purposes.
-It is not actively maintained, and was last updated in 2022.

 ## Output
 Below is an sample output showing the model detecting and classifying chess pieces: